Waterman has been defining the fountain pen’s elegance and Parisian style since 1883.

 That year, Lewis Waterman invented a capillary feed to improve the existing fountain pen.

 Prior to that, he was selling insurance.
-One day when signing the contract on his last job, the fountain pen leaked.
+The apocryphal story is that one day when signing the contract on his last job, the fountain pen leaked.
 Ink spilled all over the paper, ruining what was an important contract for an equally important customer.

 Lewis Waterman apologized and went in search of another contract.
 Meanwhile, however, the customer found another agent and signed the deal.
 Lewis Waterman had lost his sale and all to a faulty pen.